SpinnerX/TrialProjects/Intel_Sys.trial_project/README.md

 ## Overview
 For the SJSU Robotics Intelligent Systems trial project, I implemented the pathfinder Dijkstra's algorithm to help solve a maze.
-Which allows users to draf
+Which allows users to drag the mouse to see the different kinds of ways the maze could be solved.

+## Resourceful Links
+`https://www.youtube.com/watch?v=KiCBXu4P-2Y&t=286s&ab_channel=WilliamFiset` - used this YouTube to help with the maze generator, as that be quite tricky.

 ## How to